 (In front of the doctors who identified themselves as emergency physicians) : "Okay, we need to set up the triage areas, I need one person to be responsible for each area, and one person responsible for directing patients to the areas."

 So, basically, I just started to delegate.
 And I guess people listened to me.
 Suddenly I found people coming up to me asking me what to do, and soon I found myself setting up the site.
 I guess at that point Robert was put in charge of organizing our first line of triage.
-Meanwhile, Scott continued to complain.
-I'm not sure if he was bored or nervous, but he tagged along, helping where he was asked.
+Scott complained about the heat.
+I'm not sure if he was anxious, but he tagged along, and helped our team.

 We had put about an hour of work into organizing our site, and the building manager from the building had just stepped over to tell me they were making the entire building available for the triage effort, when suddenly I saw a group of very official-looking fire officials walk up to our site, which had by this time become semi-organized.
 At least people were split into the proper triage areas, we had ambulances lining up, and people were assigned specific tasks.
 The police had roped off the area.